 Exercise of responsibility

-People within any laboratory organization should have the authority to execute certain functions considering the entire work scope, just as the organization should be accountable for the outcome of any lab work.
+People within any laboratory organization with ISO 17025 accreditation should have the authority to execute certain functions considering the entire work scope, just as the organization should be accountable for the outcome of any lab work.

 Every work done within the lab ought to be carried out within the confines of approved scientific approaches, but if there are deviations from the approved scientific approaches, it ought to be substantiated in a way that is considered acceptable by the experts in the said field.